 Who's leading this program?

-I'm a coach, facilitator and writer who holds a B.A. degree concentrating on just this: the connections between personal growth, social justice and entrepreneurship.
+I'm a coach and facilitator who holds a B.A. degree concentrating on just this: the connections between personal growth, social justice and entrepreneurship.
 I wrote a blog post last year that tells the story of what led me to this point (you can check that out here).
+I

 You might be coming to the program looking for clear answers – I don't have those.
-What I do have, is an intention to facilitate the kind of experience where you can find your own answers to your questions (or maybe find more questions) and we can do so together.
+What I do have, is an intention to facilitate the kind of experience where you can find your own answers to your questions (or maybe find more questions) and connect with other people with common values.
+This work isn't easy, but it is oh so worth it and when we can come together around our visions for healing, justice and liberation, making that happen becomes that much more possible.
 So join us!

-I currently live in Chicago, IL, I'm a Leo, an E/INFJ and lovelovelove: Beyoncé, sunsets, mint tea, elephants and my trusty water bottle.
+For some nitty gritty details: I'm from in Chicago, IL (and I love my city fiercely).
+I'm a Leo, an E/INFJ, a Projector in Human Design and I lovelovelove: Beyoncé, sunsets, mint tea, elephants and my trusty water bottle.

 To find out more about me visit my about page!

-What will this program look like in practice?
+What does this program look like in practice?

-You have two options for engaging with this program: Self Study and Community Study.
+You have three options for engaging with this program: The Collective, The Intensive and One on One.

-This option allows you to dig in to the program at your own pace.
+This option allows you to dig in to the program at your own pace while in community with others.

-There are 5 Modules (paced 2 weeks apart) where we'll go over topics like: how racism shows up in our work, privilege as power, self help and colonialism, taking liberatory action, self-care vs. collective care, and so much more!
+When you join the Coaching as Activism Collective, you'll get access to 7 content-rich modules where we'll go over topics like: how racism shows up in our work, privilege as power, the beliefs that support systems of oppression, taking liberatory action, self-care vs. collective care, and so much more!

 - writings and videos from me related to the topic of the module

-- a short, curated list of resources (pdfs, articles, videos, audio from other educators)
+- curated lists of resources (pdfs, articles, videos, audio from other educators)

 - reflection prompts and experiential assignments – ways for you to bring the questions and ideas we're considering in this program into your work and everyday life

-You'll also have the opportunity to connect with other like-minded coaches and healers who have participated in or are currently taking part in Coaching as Activism through a private Facebook group where you'll also be encouraged to check in and share about what you're learning or new resources you're coming across *and* I'll pop in every other week for FB Live Office Hours!
+You'll also have the opportunity to connect with other like-minded coaches and healers who have participated in or are currently taking part in Coaching as Activism through a private Facebook group where you'll also be encouraged to check in and share about what you're learning or new resources you're coming across!

-* I'm holding a handful of "pay-what-you-choose" scholarship spots specifically for people who are committed to this work, but are low on expendable resources.
+*For every 7 people who join, I'm offering a "pay-what-you-choose" scholarship spot specifically for someone who is committed to this work, but doesn't have an abundance of expendable resources available to them.
 Those who hold marginalized identities (black/POC, disabled, indigenous, low-income, LGBTQIA+, etc.) will be prioritized.
-If you're interested in this option, email me at email@example.com with "CAA Scholarship" in the subject line!
+If you're interested in taking me up on this opportunity as scholarship spots become available, email me at firstname.lastname@example.org with "CAA Scholarship" in the subject line!

-This option offers a more structured, supportive and immersive experience as you move through the program.
-This is especially for you if you'd like to take deep dive into this work OR if you know that you integrate knowledge best through talking with and being with others.
+If you'd like to take deep dive into this work OR if you know that you integrate knowledge best through talking with and being with others, this is for you.
+The Coaching as Activism Intensive is a 10-week-long immersive group experience that offers you structured support as you move through the content of this program and integrate your insights into your work and life.
 We can do so much by ourselves, but when we're connected to our community, the possibilities are endless and the work we're doing becomes more sustainable.

 Live group calls

-The Community Study option starts Wednesday, September 13th, 2017 (via Zoom) from 7-9pm ET and we'll continue to meet at the same time on:
+The next Intensive starts Thursday, March 8th, 2018 from 1-3pm ET (via Zoom) and we'll continue to meet at the same time on:

-This program is capped at 15 wonderful peeps (13 spots left) because I don't want you to get lost in the mix, so make sure to sign up soon!
+The Intensive is capped at 10 wonderful peeps (7 spots left!) because I don't want you to get lost in the mix, so make sure to sign up soon!

 The cost: $900 (or $940 with a payment plan)